-Caution: Do not use the engine as a down-hill brake by operating the vehicle with the transmission in reverse.
+CAUTION: Do not use the engine as a downhill brake by operating the vehicle with transmission in reverse.

 If this precaution is not adhered to, there is a good possibility the engine will stall.
-When the engine stalls, the hydraulic pumps stops; thus, you will not be able to control the steering, and, on some Ranger models, you may not have any braking power.
+When the engine stalls, the hydraulic pump stops; thus, you will not be able to control the steering and, on some Ranger models, you will not have any braking power.

-CLARK SHALL NOT BE LIABLE FOR ANY CONTINGENT OR SPECIAL DAMAGES OR LIABILITIES, OR ANY FAILURES, OR DAMAGES TO ANY PRODUCTS, ARISING OUT OF OPERATING THE MACHINE DOWNHILL WITH THE TRANSMISSION IN REVERSE FOR BRAKING THE MACHINE.
+CLARK SHALL NOT BE LIABLE FOR ANY CONTINGENT OR SPECIAL DAMAGES OR LIABILITIES, OR ANY FAILURES IN, OR DAMAGE TO, OR DEFECTS IN ANY PRODUCTS, ARISING OUT OF THE USE OF THE TRANSMISSION IN REVERSE FOR BRAKING THE MACHINE.